-When a child has convulsions for months and years, the condition is called epilepsy.
+When a child has seizures or fits for months and years, the condition is called epilepsy.
 If your child is diagnosed with epilepsy, treatment might involve anticonvulsant medication.
 Epilepsy treatment aims to let children live a normal life.

 What is epilepsy?

-There are some things that make a child more likely to have seizures.
+There are some things that make a child more likely to have epileptic seizures.
 These include:

 Symptoms of epilepsy

 Children with epilepsy might have many different types of seizures, some more dramatic than others.
 The type of seizure depends on where the abnormal electrical activity in the brain comes from.
 There are two main groups of seizures – focal seizures and generalised seizures.

 Focal seizures start in only one part of the brain.
 Symptoms of a focal seizure depend on what part of the brain is affected.